henderjon/starter/README.md

 ## static

-A simple web server written in Go so that browsers will execute JS locally.
+A simple web server written in Go so that browsers will execute JS locally and resources for SCSS and TS compilation.

 ## php